-Shoulder-length hair with longer layers is very trendy and popular.
+Shoulder-length hair with longer layers is trendy.
 It is a great style for any woman, from businesswomen to busy moms.
-A lob is great for any face structure including a round face shape.
-It has the perfect amount of hair length around your face to create a slimmer silhouette.
-What I love the most about a LOB (long bob) is that it can be edgy and playful but can also be worn sleek and classy.
+A lob is great for any face structure, including a round face shape.
+It has the perfect hair length around your face to create a slimmer silhouette.
+What I love the most about a LOB (long bob) is that it can be edgy and playful but also sleek and classy.
 A lob can be customized for any hair type.
 It looks great naturally straight or with natural kinky curls or natural layered waves.
-I really love using a texturizing sea salt spray to create a messier and second-day look!
+I love using a texturizing sea salt spray to create a messier second-day look!
 This haircut can be blunt or whispy.

-A beautiful shoulder-length V-cut that suits shiny, black tresses!
+A beautiful shoulder-length V-cut that suits shiny black tresses!
 Achieve a fuller-looking edge by wearing a mid-length layered cut.
-Beach waves plus a v-cut are ideal hairstyles for medium layered hair like this, adding movement and life.
+Beach waves plus a v-cut are ideal hairstyles for medium layered style like this, adding movement and life.

-A modern and more glamorous take on the 70s shag is one of the best layered hairstyles for medium hair.
+A modern and glamorous take on the 70s, shag is one of the best layered hairstyles for medium hair.
 This classic shoulder-length layered shag will add movement and volume to your locks.
-Wanna make it look more youthful?
+Do you want to make it look more youthful?
 Upgrade your shoulder-length hair and layered shag hairstyle with voluminous bangs up and to the side.

-One of the best medium layered hairstyles with an added bang is rich and stylish, indeed!
+One of the best medium-layered hairstyles with an added bang is rich and stylish!
 Suitable for any age, this straight shoulder-length hair with bangs can be your best asset.
 If you have natural dark tresses, add hints of brown hue to bring out subtle glossiness.

 Related: Medium-length layered cuts with bangs.

 A voluminous blowout shows off these gorgeous layers just right.
 It’s a popular choice for women considering medium-length layered haircuts.
-Blowing your hair out with a round brush not only adds tremendous volume it can enhance shine and reduce frizz.
+Blowing your hair out with a round brush adds tremendous volume and can enhance shine and reduce frizz.

-A classic bob can take curly medium-length layered cuts to the highest level.
+Here’s a classic bob that can take a curly medium-length layered cut to the highest level.
 Go all out with a dark brown color to make your curls shine!
 Finish with a layered back and impressively paired side bang for your perfect look.

 Gorgeous face-framing layers for medium-length hair are in!
 This trend is a perfect way to lighten up heavy hair.
-It’s a medium-layered hairstyle that offers more volume and texture.
+It’s a layered hairstyle of medium length that offers more volume and texture.
 Amp up this style by exploring a dark-rooted blonde balayage.

 This bouncy layered medium-length hair was permed and wrapped in an effortless ringlet style.
 Her short to long layers and coarse texture made the perfect curly canvas.
-With perms making a comeback, it’s important to know that you won’t wake up with perfect ringlets or a smooth wave.
+With perms making a comeback, knowing that you won’t wake up with perfect ringlets or a smooth wave is important.
 Curly hair still needs styling and products, whether your curl is natural or permed.
-Layers will take the weight off and allow your curl to be bouncier and form ringlets.
+Shoulder-length layers will take the weight off, allowing your curl to be bouncier and form ringlets.

 Many of my clients over 50 love layered haircuts for medium hair.
 The key to this stunning shoulder-grazing chop lies in its blended layers.
 They result in a natural-looking movement, giving your mane a bouncier finish.
-These are the feathered layers for women over 50 that are sure to make you fall in love with your grey locks.
+These feathered layers for women over 50 will make you fall in love with your grey locks.

 Look smart and confident with a layered cut with side bangs!
 The length where it stops a few inches below the shoulders will keep the fullness of your straight hair.
 A deep, dimensional rose gold hue in this long layered bob haircut will give your look a touch of youthfulness.

 Here’s a medium-length layered bob haircut, allowing you to rock a textured style.
-If you always part your ginger mane in the middle, you won’t go wrong with a few face-framing pieces for a softer look.
-Plus, another reason to love this mid-length hair is its ability to wear it all up or half down.
+If you always part your mane in the middle, you won’t go wrong with a few face-framing pieces for a softer look.
+Another reason to love this mid-length hair is its ability to wear it all up or half down.